wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 ---
-title: Buffer analysis and tracking IO timings when using EXPLAIN ANALYSE in Postgres
+title: Buffer analysis when using EXPLAIN ANALYSE in Postgres
 date: 2023-09-14T12:00:00+01:00
-draft: false
+draft: true
-preview: true
+preview: false
 tags: ["programming", "postgres", "performance", "tech"]
 summary: Many people are familiar with Postgres' `EXPLAIN` and `EXPLAIN ANALYSE` reports, but there are a couple of useful options available when running them that aren't always commonly known that can help you identify and fix potential problem areas.
 In this article I will go through how I used the `BUFFERS` report to help massively reduce the IO demands of a problem query, speeding up the query by nearly 1208 times.
-description: The BUFFERS option to Postgres' EXPLAIN command can help you work out where queries are using lots of IO.
-Learn how to use this to optimize your SQL.
+description: The BUFFERS option to Postgres' EXPLAIN command can help you work out where queries are using lots of IO. learn how to use this to optimize your SQL.
 category: ""
 type: Post
 ---

-In this article I will go through how I used the `BUFFERS` report to help massively reduce the IO demands of a problem query, speeding up the query by nearly 1208 times.

 Many people are familiar with running `EXPLAIN` and `EXPLAIN ANALYSE` to diagnose Postgres performance issues, but there are a couple of useful options available when running these reports that aren't always commonly known that you might find useful.
 The first of these is the `BUFFERS` option.

+In this article I will explain how to measure buffer usage in Postgres using the `BUFFERS` option, and how I used it to help massively reduce the IO demands of a problem query, speeding up the query by nearly 1208 times.

-## BUFFERS
+## The BUFFERS option

 The `BUFFERS` option can be used when running a simple `EXPLAIN`, but really comes into it's own when running an `EXPLAIN ANALYSE`.
 In summary `BUFFERS` will give you data on the buffer usage of a query.
 The postgres docs give a good description of what the data you get tells you: